nrw-digital/week-notes/en/updates/_posts/2024-12-19-week-notes.md

 ref: 2024-12-19-week-notes
 hidetitle: True
 author: Sophie and Philip
-Description: We are nearly at the end of 2024, this year has certainly zoomed by.
+description: We are nearly at the end of 2024, this year has certainly zoomed by.
 ---

 We are nearly at the end of 2024, this year has certainly zoomed by.